 - Enable or disable read more link.
 You can also change the link text.

-- Use custom link or page link to your privacy page.
+- Use a custom link or page link to your privacy page.

 - Link target option to open in new tab or same page.